LaughingSun/RegExp.polyfill.js/README.md

 It does NOT add support for the sticky flag in the String Object or native strings, so you will have to do any sticky stuff on the regex side.

+See https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp for details on RegExp methods and properties.